glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 $$p_{n\geq 4} \approx \dfrac{2}{3}$$

-This simultaneous strategy risks to limit the surprise effect, like the probability that a guest randomly draws his/her name becomes high quickly in function of the number of guests.
+This simultaneous strategy risks limiting the surprise effect, like the probability that a guest randomly draws his/her name becomes high quickly as a function of the number of guests.
 An exchange of pieces of paper or a new drawing must be made.

-But, another sequential strategy could be considered:
+However, another sequential strategy could be considered, the same as presented in the introduction, to generate a cyclic-oriented graph (donor -> recipient).
+The algorithm will be:
-A guest randomly draws a piece of paper, keeps it, and gives the Christmas hat to the person whose name is on it.
-Only the first guest could draw her/his name, but all she/he had to do was redraw a piece of paper and then put the paper back with his/her name.
-But, here the surprise effect becomes split into two moments, first discovering the identity of donors progressively, then at the same time all the gifts, instead of one moment previously.
+A guest randomly draws a piece of paper, keeps it, and gives the Christmas hat to The person whose name is on it.
+Only the first guest could draw her/his name.
+In this case, the person redraws a piece of paper and then puts the paper back with his/her name.
+But here, the surprise effect becomes split into two moments, first discovering the identity of donors progressively, and then all the gifts simultaneously, instead of one moment previously.

 # 🎁 Gift types: Birthday problem

-A second problem will be to know if 2 guests could bring the same type of gift.
+A second problem will be to know if two guests could bring the same type of gift.
 This is equivalent to another famous problem, the **birthday problem**.
 The probability that two people were born on the same day increases quickly depending on the number of people.
 It becomes almost certain, that is to say, more than $99\%$ of a chance to be valid for a group of 60 people.

-More generally, the probability that a subset of size $n$ of a set $E$ of size $N$ contains at least 2 identical elements:
+More generally, the probability that a subset of size $n$ of a set $E$ of size $N$ contains at least two identical elements:

 $$g_n = 1 - \frac{N}{N}\,\frac{N-1}{N}\,\cdots\,\frac{N-n+1}{N} = 1 - \dfrac{N!}{(N-n)!}\,\dfrac{1}{N^n}$$